microcks/microcks.io/content/documentation/tutorials/first-asyncapi-mock.md

 You can see two important changes from the previous operation we created:
 * The operation has now a dispatcher named `URI_PARTS` that means that Microcks will create dynamic endpoints/topic having templatized parts (like `pet-{color}` in our case),
 * Each example may have a different Kafka Topic associated with.
-Microcks will dyanmically create them and produce mock messages in the correct ones.
+Microcks will dynamically create them and produce mock messages in the correct ones.

 Let's try this on the different topics corresponding to the differnet colors: